 Prick the peppers and chillies, then blacken all over on a barbecue or in a griddle pan.
 Place in a bowl, cover with clingfilm and leave to cool, then peel and deseed them, keeping as much juice as you can for extra flavour.
-Roughly chop with half the coriander, and toss with a little salt and pepper.
+Roughly chop with half the coriander, and toss with a little seasoning.
 When the meat is tender, remove from the oven, break up the meat, then stir in the squash, peppers and chillies.
 Adjust the consistency with water if needed, taste and season to perfection, then keep warm.

 To finish, peel the onion, then finely chop with the apples and the remaining coriander.
 Dress with the cider vinegar and extra virgin olive oil and season.
 Serve the chilli with the salsa, bread or rice and a dollop of yogurt.

 Jamie’s Comfort Food by Jamie Oliver (Michael Joseph, £30)